MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 (`.`).

 To use an IP address in the value of **ComputerName**, the command must include the **Credential** parameter.
-Also, the computer must be configured for HTTPS transport or the IP address of the remote computer must be included in the WinRM TrustedHosts list on the local computer.
-For instructions for adding a computer name to the TrustedHosts list, see "How to Add a Computer to the Trusted Host List" in about_Remote_Troubleshooting.
+The computer must be configured for the HTTPS transport or the IP address of the remote computer must be included in the local computer's WinRM **TrustedHosts** list.
+For instructions to add a computer name to the **TrustedHosts** list, see [How to Add a Computer to the Trusted Host List](./about/about_remote_troubleshooting.md#how-to-add-a-computer-to-the-trusted-hosts-list).

-On Windows Vista and later versions of the Windows operating system, to include the local computer in the value of **ComputerName**, you must open PowerShell by using the Run as administrator option.
+On Windows Vista and later versions of the Windows operating system, to include the local computer in the value of **ComputerName**, you must run PowerShell using the **Run as administrator** option.

 ```yaml
 Type: String[]